The flavor of this root vegetable is amazing and the low calorie and carb counts are nice on the waistline and blood sugar!

 - Loaded with nutrients: high in beta carotene, Vitamin C & A, as well as potassium and manganese, which are necessary for energy.
 Other benefits include a healthy dose of B6, thiamin, folic acid, and phosphorous, which helps metabolize proteins and sugars.

 Here's what you'll need:

-This easy recipe consists of rutabaga, butter, onion powder, marjoram, salt and white ground pepper.
+This easy recipe consists of a few simple ingredients: rutabaga, butter, onion powder, marjoram, salt and white ground pepper.

 Step by step instructions:

 Start by peeling the waxy skin off the vegetable.
 I recommend using a potato peeler.

 Place in a large stockpot; cover with water; bring to boil.
 Once tender, drain and put in a large mixing bowl.

 Add butter to warm vegetable and mash with potato masher; season and serve!

 It's a cruciferous root vegetable and hybrid of the turnip and cabbage.
 What?
 The Cabbage?
 Yep!

 The rutabaga hails from 17th century Northern Europe and Scandinavia, and that's why it's also known a “swede” or "Swedish Turnip."